How does Express Entry Program (EE) work?

 7. Right to Permanent Resident fees:

 This is a mandatory and non-refundable fee that the applicants pay to the Government of Canada upon their arrival to the country.
 After paying this fee, you are granted the right to be a permanent resident in Canada by the CIC (Citizenship and Immigration Canada).
-The cost for the primary and the secondary applicants is $490 (CAD), and the fee for each additional child is $150 (CAD).

 8. The Education Credential Assessment: